arya/pandemic/README.markdown

 # Pandemic
 Pandemic is a map-reduce framework.
 You give it the map, process, and reduce methods and it handles the rest.
-It works both in Ruby 1.8 and Ruby 1.9, and performs better on 1.9.
+It's designed to serve requests in real-time, but can also be used for offline tasks.

+It's different from the typical map-reduce framework in that it doesn't have a master-worker structure.
+Every node can map, process, and reduce.
+It also doesn't have the concept of jobs, everything is a request.

+The framework is designed to be as flexible as possible, there is no rigid request format, or API, you can specify it however you want.
+You can send it http-style headers and a body, you can send it JSON, or you can even just send it a single line and have it do whatever you want.
+The only requirement is that you write your handler to appropriately act on the request and return the response.

 ## Usage
 ### Server